CodingTrain/website-archive/_learning/bots/discord/05-posting-gifs.md

   - title: "Wrap up!
 Choo Choo"
     time: "14:15"
 ---

-Welcome!
-In this discord bot video I demonstrate using the Tenor API to make our ChooChooBot post GIFs.
+In this video, I demonstrate how to post GIFs to Discord from a bot.